kovidgoyal/calibre/manual/xpath.rst

 ``h:`` is the namespace prefix for HTML tags.

 Now suppose you want to select both ``<h1>`` and ``<h2>`` tags.
-To do that, we need a XPath construct called *predicate*.
+To do that, we need an XPath construct called *predicate*.
 A :dfn:`predicate` is simply a test that is used to select tags.
 Tests can be arbitrarily powerful and as this tutorial progresses, you will see more powerful examples.
 A predicate is created by enclosing the test expression in square brackets::